 The main qualification for studying the subject is a real interest in and enjoyment of history, a willingness to read widely, to participate in discussion, to think, to use your imagination and to keep an open mind.
 You will need to be able to develop good essay writing skills.

 What formal entry requirements will I need?

-Minimum Requirements - average point score of 5.5 including GCSE English at grade 6 or History at grade B.
+Minimum requirements - average point score of 5.5 including GCSE English at grade 6 and History at grade 6.

 To work out your average and find out more information, please see our Entry Requirements page.

 What could the course lead to in higher education or careers?

 The skills that history A Level develops are highly prized in higher education and by employers.
 Only a minority of A level students and history graduates go on to use the subject in a related career like teaching, research or museum work.
 Journalism, the Civil Service and law view history skills as indispensable.
 Advertising, leisure management, market research and even computing value the investigative and analytical skills of history

 Are there any costs involved?You will need to pay for conferences, trips, visits, fieldwork, textbooks and some printed workbooks.
 Total cost should not exceed £70 for each year of the course.

 Students aged 19 or over on 31st August directly preceding their academic year may be required to pay tuition fees for that year of study.
 Advanced Learner Loans may be available for students studying at Level 3.
 If you are aged 19-23 as at 31 August and this is your first full Level 3 you may not have to pay fees.